CiscoDevNet/devasc-code-examples/readme.md

-# DEVASC Code Examples
+# Cisco DevNet Associate Fundamentals Course code examples

+One of the best ways to study for the [Cisco DevNet Associate Certification](https://developer.cisco.com/certification/) is through hands-on practice using worked examples.

-This repository contains code examples for the DevNet Associate Fundamentals course available on the DevNet site at https://developer.cisco.com/certification/fundamentals.
+This repository contains code examples for the [DevNet Associate Fundamentals course](https://developer.cisco.com/certification/fundamentals) available on the DevNet site.
 This course also has a related [Study Group available for DevNet Associate Certification](https://developer.cisco.com/certification/devasc-group/).

 You can clone this repo locally to work within your own development environment.
 To set up a developer environment, you can refer to the [DevNet Learning Labs](https://developer.cisco.com/learning-labs/setup/).